Word list

 button

-In a UI, a link is not the same as a button; don't use the term button to refer to a link.
+In a UI, a link isn't the same as a button; don't use the term button to refer to a link.

-Use button to refer to mechanical buttons (such as the Home button on the front of the phone and the Volume up/down buttons on the side of the phone) and capacitive touch buttons on the phone.
+Use button to refer to mechanical buttons (like the volume control buttons on the side of a phone) and capacitive touch buttons on a phone (like the Home button).
 You press mechanical buttons, and tap capacitive and on-screen buttons.

 C